CEI-lab/ece3400-2018/docs/Grading/Lab_score.md

 * 2 points: Updating the GUI from a virtual robot on a separate Arduino which is wirelessly connected to the base station
 * 2 point: Robot starting on a 660Hz tone
 * 2 points: Robot starting on a 660Hz tone and exploring the entire maze
-* 2 points: Robot that explores, and stops if it sees another robot, but ignores decoys
+* 2 points: Robot that explores, and stops if it sees another robot (min.
+1ft distance), but ignores decoys
 * 3 points: Robot-to-GUI integration, full exploration and update on the GUI

 In Lab 4 FPGA and Vision, the first 15 points are scored as follows: